How to Find the Right Designer (at the Right Price) for Any Project

 Finding the right designer depends on your goals.
-Do you need the best product or can you want to try your luck with something cheap?
+Do you need the best or can you try your luck with something cheap?

-As covered in previous posts, picking the right place to do design work is significantly influenced by where you see the project going.
+As covered in other posts, picking the right person or company to do your design work is significantly influenced by your budget.

 Contests start at $200 and can go as high as you’re willing to pay.
 Of course the more you pay the more people contribute work to your contest.
 Here are some designs I’ve received, all of which were $300 or less.